GaelicGrime/RegExpress/README.md

 * .NET desktop development
 * Desktop development with C++, incuding C++/CLI support.

 The Regular Expression libraries (minimal parts) are included.
-To alter the helper Rust component, you will need the Cargo package manager.
+No additional installations are needed, however to alter the helper Rust component, the Cargo package manager is required.
+To alter the helper D component, the DMD compiler is required.

 Only “x64” platform is supported.